 Talking to children about death

-Talking to Children about the death of loved one:
+Talking to Children about the death of a loved one:

-When a loved one dies, children need love, support, and affection more than they need complicated medical or scientific explanations.
+When a loved one dies, children need love, support, and affection more than complicated medical or scientific explanations to feel secure and trusting.

-Children’s reactions to the death of a loved one depend largely on their age and development.
+Children’s reactions to the death of a loved one depend primarily on their age and development, and recognizing their feelings helps them feel validated.

-Children 3 to 5 years old usually see death as a potentially reversible. or a temporary situation.
+Children 3 to 5 years old usually see death as a potentially reversible condition. or a temporary situation.
 Generally, it is not until 9 years of age that children fully understand that death is permanent and final.

 Begin a dialogue with your child about how all living things on this earth will die someday.